any of a family (Gliridae) of small, furry-tailed, mostly tree-dwelling Old World rodents

-Origin: ME dormous ? altered by folk etym. (after mous, mouse) < OFr dormeuse, sleepy, sluggish from dormir: see dormant
+Origin of dormouseMiddle English dormous uncertain or unknown; perhaps altered by folk etymology (after mous, mouse) from Old French dormeuse, sleepy, sluggish from dormir: see dormant

 Any of various small omnivorous rodents of the family Gliridae of Eurasia and Africa, having long furred tails and known for their long hibernation periods.